scraperwiki/dumptruck/readme.md

     save(data)

-You can even past nested structures; dictionaries, sets and lists will be dumped to JSON.
+You can even past nested structures; dictionaries, sets and lists will automatically be dumped to JSON.

     data=[
         {"title":"The Elements of Typographic Style","authors":["Robert Bringhurst"]},